MileHacker Logo

 Visa Types and Application Processes

 Visa Waiver Program (VWP) / ESTA: Citizens of countries participating in the VWP travel to the United States for tourism or business for stays of up to 90 days without a traditional visa.
 To use the VWP, an approved Electronic System for Travel Authorization (ESTA) is necessary.
-Apply for ESTA online through the official U.S. Customs and Border Protection (CBP) website.
+Apply for ESTA online through the official U.S. Border control (CBP) website.
 Applying at least 72 hours before travel is highly recommended, although immediate approval sometimes occurs.
 An ESTA approval does not guarantee entry but permits boarding a plane or ship bound for the U.S.

 VisaHQ